Materials required to install chain-link fence

 We are often asked “How far apart should I space the posts for a run of chain-link fence” and “what materials do I need for a chain link fence”.
 The guide below should help you to select the correct quantity of posts and fittings.

-If you are erecting a new chain-link fence using our post system you will require:
+If you are erecting a new chain-link fence using our chain-link fencing and post system you will require:

 End Post.
 Required at the start and finish of your fence.
 This post includes an upright post, 1 bracing strut and fixing brackets, 1 tension bar, and sufficient winders and additional brackets required to tension the line wire.